EuroGames: History

 The official name of the EuroGames is the European Gay and Lesbian Multi-Sports Championships.
-It is a Dutch initiative inspired by GayGames, first organized in The Hague in 1992.
+It is a Dutch initiative inspired by GayGames, first organised in The Hague in 1992.

 The EuroGames are a multi-day sporting event.
-They are organized annually in a European city, except in years when the global Gay Games take place.
+They are organised annually in a European city, except in years when the global Gay Games take place.
 Since the advent of the World Outgames in 2006, this has been taken into account in determining whether or not a city is assigned to a particular year.
 In a year in which Gay Games and/or World Outgames take place, EuroGames generally do not take place.

 Like the Gay Games as well as the World Outgames, the EuroGames are open to everyone regardless of gender, age, race, religion, sexual orientation or disability.
 When a competitive sport has not yet reached the maximum number of participants, participants from non-European countries are also admitted.